Adjective-Object/blog/posts/2019-03-23-Writing-Blogs-from-Notion.md

-I'm planning on setting up a cron + CI to sync my posts to the world at large soon
+I'm planning on setting up a cron + CI soon to sync my posts to the world without having to spin up a dev environment.